maxmind/MaxMind-DB-Writer-perl/docs/MaxMind-IPDB-spec.md

 When storing IPv4 addresses in an IPv6 tree, they are stored as-is, so they occupy the first 32-bits of the address space (from 0 to 2**32 - 1).

+Creators of databases should decide on a strategy for handling the various mappings between IPv4 and IPv6.

-The tree **must** include a pointer from the `::ffff:0:0/80` subnet to the root node of the IPv4 address space in the tree.
-This accounts for the [IPv4-mapped IPv6 address](http://en.wikipedia.org/wiki/IPv6#IPv4-mapped_IPv6_addresses).
+The strategy that MaxMind uses for its GeoIP databases is to include a pointer from the `::ffff:0:0/80` subnet to the root node of the IPv4 address space in the tree.
+This accounts for the
+[IPv4-mapped IPv6 address](http://en.wikipedia.org/wiki/IPv6#IPv4-mapped_IPv6_addresses).

-It also **must** include a pointer from the `2002::/16` subnet to the root node of the IPv4 address space in the tree.
+MaxMind also includes a pointer from the `2002::/16` subnet to the root node of the IPv4 address space in the tree.
 This accounts for the [6to4 mapping](http://en.wikipedia.org/wiki/6to4) subnet.

+Database creators are encouraged to document whether they are doing something similar for their databases.

 The Teredo subnet cannot be accounted for in the tree.
 Instead, code that searches the tree can offer to decode the IPv4 portion of a Teredo address and